Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 For an extremely important part of the world’s population, the human reasoning process foundation is religion, sacred texts, and religious tradition.
 In major swaths of religion human adaptation, via traditions, has crept into the comprehension of spiritual texts.
 Can this fourth method of human reasoning, religion, assemble our puzzle of peace and prosperity perfectly?

-This blog post is an excerpt from chapter 14.13 of Audit of the Universe
+This blog post is an excerpt from chapter 5.13 of Audit of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Religion – Is it the Solution to World Peace?
+Please use the Social Network links just below to share this information from The Explanation, Religion – Is it the Solution to World Peace?